 Thinking about this, I think that when someone thinks of using a tool like affirmations they want to change something specific about themselves or the way they behave hoping that this will have a real effect on his or her life.
 So, it’s natural that someone might want to be more confident and could understand the benefits of this.
 I think, also that this shows that people want to focus on a specific change like being more confident.
 Compare this to someone thinking I will use affirmations to increase my self esteem.
 What exactly would that mean?

-Self esteem is a concept and includes within it many components such as confidence, respect etc. so I believe that anyone using affirmations will focus on specifics rather than a general concept like self-esteem.
+Self-esteem is a concept and includes within it many components such as confidence, respect, etc. so I believe that anyone using affirmations will focus on specifics rather than a general concept like self-esteem.
 Any goal has to be measurable otherwise how will someone know when they have achieved it or made progress?
 We can more easily understand when we act confidently or feel more confident and can therefore judge when we have made progress.
 Perhaps this explains the answers I got in this poll.

-I think the most interesting result, however, was that approximately twice as many respondents (63%) said that affirmations were the best method to encourage thinking more positively and change negative behaviour, compared to reading a motivational book (33%).
-I imagine this would be similar for listening to audiobooks.
+I think the most interesting result, however, was that approximately twice as many respondents (63%) said that affirmations were the best method to encourage thinking more positively and change negative behavior, compared to reading a motivational book (33%).
+I imagine this would be similar to listening to audiobooks.
 Just 5% said they thought self-hypnosis was the best strategy, but perhaps this might be because not everybody will have tried self-hypnosis (my assumption)?

-My Top 30 Self Esteem Affirmations
+My Top 30 Powerful Self Esteem Affirmations

-- I deserve to be happy and successful
+- I deserve to be happy and successful.

 - I am free to choose to live as I wish and to give priority to my desires

 - I can choose happiness whenever I wish no matter what my circumstances

 - I am flexible and open to change in every aspect of my life

 - I act with confidence having a general plan and accept plans are open to alteration